PCP on used cars

 We explain the points to consider when choosing a used car personal contract purchase plan

 A personal contract purchase plan (PCP) is one of the most popular ways of financing a new car, but what about when buying a pre-owned car?

 Many dealers offer PCPs on used cars.
-While independent dealers typically employ a third-party lender, franchised main-dealer showrooms sometimes offer PCP schemes that come with the manufacturer's backing.
+While independent dealers typically employ a third-party lender, several franchised main-dealer showrooms sometimes offer PCP finance schemes that come with manufacturer backing.
 The PCP principle is the same whether you buy new or used – but there are some important differences that are well worth knowing.

 Used car PCP – monthly payments

 A PCP can lead to appealingly small monthly payments.
 However, while new cars are often sold on long-term PCPs of up to four years, this isn't always an option when you buy used.

 When buying a used car on a PCP, the amount you pay is determined by the cost of the car compared to its value at the end of your payment term.
 For example, if you choose a three-year (36 month) PCP, you'll pay the cost of the car less its value three years later.
 At this point, you won't own the car unless you pay a final guaranteed minimum future value (GMFV) payment.

 This is determined by the lender and is based on a car's predicted target="_blank">residual value at the end of your payment term.
 Depending on the age of the car, you may find that longer PCP schemes aren't offered – some lenders have strict upper age limits beyond which a car can't be financed by PCP due to the difficulty in predicting future residual values.
 This will vary between models, meaning the monthly payment figure may not be as low as you’d hoped.

 As always with any new or used car purchase, paying the largest initial deposit you can afford will reduce your monthly payments.
 However, the best financial incentives are typically reserved for new cars and are rarely offered to used buyers.